-Pedro el Poeta is an award-winning Hip-Hop/Spoken Word/Freestyle artist, an activist, a husband & proud father of two, a teacher, and an Eckerd College graduate with a B.A. in Creative Writing.
+Pedro el Poeta is an award-winning Hip-Hop/Spoken Word/Freestyle artist, an activist, a proud father of two, a teacher, and an Eckerd College graduate with a B.A. in Creative Writing.
 Born during the civil war in Nicaragua, Pedro immigrated to the U.S., becoming a political refugee at the age of six, and grew up in the Washington D.C. area.
-He has been performing from an early age, and since moving to St. Petersburg, FL in 2001, he has racked up a long list of accomplishments, including: Getting named 2014 Tampa Bay Artist of the Year at the 2014 Tampa Bay Regional Talkie Awards; Being an honorary speaker at TEDx Tampa Bay 2011; Performing the entire soundtrack of the internationally acclaimed, award-winning short film, "Torn Asunder;" Getting featured in the documentary, "Hip-Hop!
-Remember Me?"; Opening for legendary icons like Cypress Hill, Method Man & Redman; George Clinton & Parliament Funkadelics, Black Uhuru, and Russell Simmon's Def Poetry Jam on Broadway; As well as many other great accomplishments.
-He has also produced four albums, including “the Street Reporter EP,” which was executive produced by multi-platinum producer, Lance Quinn (Bon Jovi, Talking Heads, etc.).
-With a style all his own, filled with witty lyricism, explosive energy, great sense of timing, and a powerful stage presence, this internationally acclaimed Hip-Hop Poet is definitely a force to be reckoned with in the scene.
+He has been performing from an early age, and since moving to St. Petersburg, FL in 2001, he has racked up a long list of accomplishments, including: Getting named 2014 Tampa Bay Artist of the Year at the 2014 Tampa Bay Regional Talkie Awards; Being an honorary speaker at TEDx Tampa Bay 2011; Featuring music on the soundtrack of the award-winning full-length film, "Southsyde;" Performing the entire soundtrack of the internationally acclaimed, award-winning short film, "Torn Asunder;" Getting featured in the documentary, "Hip-Hop!
+Remember Me?;" Opening for legendary icons like Cypress Hill, Method Man & Redman; George Clinton & Parliament Funkadelics, Tom Morello, Black Uhuru, and Russell Simmon's Def Poetry Jam on Broadway; As well as many other great accomplishments.
+He has also produced five albums, including the highly anticipated, soon-to-be-released full-length album "Bigger Than This," and the very successful “Street Reporter EP,” both of which were executive produced by multi-platinum producer, Lance Quinn (Bon Jovi, Talking Heads, etc.).
+With a style all his own, filled with witty lyricism, explosive energy, great sense of timing, conscious lyrics, and a powerful stage presence, this internationally acclaimed Hip-Hop street reporter is definitely a force to be reckoned with in the scene.